Repertoi-e/light-std/README.md

 > ```

 > ex.3 Arrays allocate functions by the implicit context allocator (more on that later).
-> Here 'PERSISTENT' is an allocator that the platform layer uses for internal allocations (example is taken from the 'os' module).
+> Here `PERSISTENT` is an allocator that the platform layer uses for internal allocations (example is taken from the `os` module).
 > ```cpp
 > [[nodiscard("Leak")]] array<string> os_get_command_line_arguments() {
 >     s32 argc;